Can I Get Workers Comp for COPD?

-Yes, if you or a loved one is unable to work due to advanced COPD, you can collect Workers Comp benefits – if the COPD was the result of your employment.
+If you or a loved one is unable to work due to advanced COPD, you can collect Workers Comp benefits – if the COPD was the result of your employment.
+However, isn’t always that straightforward.

-Chronic Obstructive Pulmonary Disease – usually called COPD – actually refers to a group of diseases that result in a limitation of airflow – making it difficult to breathe.
+Chronic Obstructive Pulmonary Disease – usually called COPD – (COPD) is a debilitating respiratory condition that can be caused or exacerbated by workplace factors.
+However, COPD actually refers to a group of diseases that result in a limitation of airflow – making it difficult to breathe.
 Unfortunately COPD cannot be reversed – although new treatments are being developed every year.
-The performance of certain work duties, or chemical exposure in the workplace, can all lead to COPD – which may qualify your for Workers’ Compensation benefits.
+The performance of certain work duties, or chemical exposure in the workplace, can all lead to COPD – which may qualify you for Workers’ Comp benefits.

 Proving COPD is Work Related for Workers’ Comp